Georgia Workers’ Compensation Lawyer

 Disability Benefits

-Cash benefits are available to injured workers who miss at least seven days of work because of an injury.
+Cash benefits are available to employees who miss at least seven days of work because of a work injury.
 Once your injury causes you to miss at least 21 days of work, you’ll also be retroactively compensated for the first seven missed workdays.

 The type of disability benefits you receive will depend on the severity of your injury and your recovery time.